Daniel-J-Stevens/ubc-kcds_data-science-toolbox_capstone-project/van-trees_book/docs/analysis_intro.md

 :label: relative_importance_analysis
 relative\ importance\ =\ \frac{total\ importance\ value\ of\ genus\ X}{total\ importance\ value\ of\ population}\cdot100\\
 ```
+## Questions

-<b>Using these calculations, we hope to answer the following questions:</b>
+**Using these calculations, we hope to answer the following questions:**

-* <i>How do the various genera in the Vancouver street tree population compare to one another in terms of importance to the total population?
+[](question-1-a) <i>How do the various genera in the Vancouver street tree population compare to one another in terms of importance to the total population?</i>

-* How do the different size classes of the top 3 genera contribute to each genus' importance in the population, and is there a difference in this distribution between these genera?
+[](question-2-a) <i>How do the different size classes of the top 3 genera contribute to each genus' importance in the population, and is there a difference in this distribution between these genera?</i>

-* How do Vancouver neighbourhoods compare in terms of importance value density of the street tree population?
+[](question-3-a) <i>How do Vancouver neighbourhoods compare in terms of importance value density of the street tree population?</i>

-* How is the importance value of the various street tree genera distributed throughout Vancouver?</i>
+[](question-4-a) <i>How is the importance value of the various street tree genera distributed throughout Vancouver?</i>

+## Data Sources
 We will be using a subset of the Vancouver street trees dataset available through the [City of Vancouver's Open Data Portal](https://opendata.vancouver.ca/explore/dataset/street-trees/information/?disjunctive.species_name&disjunctive.common_name&disjunctive.height_range_id) [](street-trees-2016).
 The subsetted data can be found in the UBC Exploratory Data Visualization [GitHub Data Repository](https://raw.githubusercontent.com/UBC-MDS/exploratory-data-viz/main/data/vancouver_trees.csv) [](trees-subset-2021).
 Land area for each neighbourhood was obtained from the [City of Vancouver Website](http://vancouver.ca/news-calendar/areas-of-the-city.aspx) [](areas-of-city) and uploaded to a [GitHub Data Repository](https://raw.githubusercontent.com/Daniel-J-Stevens/data-science-toolbox_assignment-8/main/van-trees_book/data/neighbourhood_demographics.csv)